oswaldobapvicjr/jep-data-extension/README.md

 <tr>
 <td>isDecimal</td>
-<td>Returns 1 (true) if the given parameter is a number (including strings) containing decimals.
+<td>Returns 1 if the given parameter is a number (including strings) containing decimals.
 </td>
 </tr>

 <tr>
 <td>isEmpty</td>
-<td>Returns 1 (true) if the given parameter is either a null object or an empty String, JSON or Collection.
+<td>Returns 1 if a given parameter is either null or an empty String, JSON or collection.
 </td>
 </tr>

 <tr>
 <td>isInteger</td>
-<td>Returns 1 (true) if the given parameter is a number (or string representing a number) is a whole number (which lacks decimals).
+<td>Returns 1 if the given parameter is a number (or string representing a number) is a whole number (which lacks decimals).
 </td>
 </tr>